$125 off any CGM Plan. Use code FALL125

 A closeup of hands holding a packet of Wild Zora meat and veggie bars

-Wild Zora makes meat and vegetable bars that come in flavors like apple pork, curry turkey, and mediterranean lamb.
+Wild Zora makes meat and vegetable bars with flavors like apple pork, curry turkey, and Mediterranean lamb.
 The bars are paleo, gluten-free, dairy-free, and contain no added sugars.

-Some of their blends fall a little lower in protein at just six grams, but two packs would make a great snack at 12 grams of protein and 16 grams of carbs.
+Some of their blends are slightly lower in protein, at just six grams, but two packs would make a great snack, with 12 grams of protein and 16 grams of carbs.

 4) Skout

 Skout Organic makes high-protein snack bars that are organic, non-GMO, and plant-based.
-They are gluten-free, vegan, kosher, and have less than seven ingredients.
+They are also gluten-free, vegan, and kosher and have less than seven ingredients.

-These bars come in flavors like matcha almond, salted chocolate, cinnamon raisin, and coconut vanilla.
-They’re also a great option if you prefer plant-based protein— they contain 10 grams of protein per bar!
+These bars include matcha almond, salted chocolate, cinnamon raisin, and coconut vanilla flavors.
+They're also a good option for plant-based protein— they contain 10 grams of protein per bar!

 5) Brami Lupini Beans